asakusuma/json-typescript-docs/README.md

 # typedoc-transformer
-Takes a set of TypeScript projects and creates a JSON file that can be used to create an API docs site.
+Takes a set of TypeScript projects and creates a JSON file designed to be the source of an API docs site.
 The output file is in [JSON API](http://jsonapi.org/format/) format.

 The exact format is described by a [TypeScript interface](https://github.com/asakusuma/typedoc-transformer/blob/master/src/lib/doc-interfaces.ts#L13).

+[TypeDoc](http://typedoc.org) is used under the hood.
+It's a better tool if you want a complete, out-of-the-box API docs solution.

+### Installation

 ```
 npm install -g typedoc-transformer
 ```

-## Usage

-Usage for converting to modified JSDoc/JSON API lovechild

-### 1. Generate a config file
+###Step 1: Generate a config file

 See [config schema](https://github.com/asakusuma/typedoc-transformer/blob/e543724decceafe709317e4b0335fbb130ec2bb1/src/lib/cli-interfaces.ts#L5).